 The US Open is the last of any year’s Grand Slam Tournaments in tennis.
 If you live near or are visiting the Northeast United States in the two weeks surrounding Labor Day and love tennis, seeing this tournament live is a must!
-If you aren’t near, it is worth planning a trip to see, so add it to your bucket list.
-In my seven years of going, I have seen pretty much every major tennis player play and most from just a few feet away.
+Even if you aren’t near, it is worth planning a trip to see, so add it to your bucket list.
+In my twelve years of going, I have seen pretty much every major tennis player play, most from just a few feet away.
 Read on to see my tips for getting the most out of your trip and plan your US Open experience.

 Location of the Tournament